Background information

 poetry run streamlit run --server.runOnSave false chat_ui.py

-Access the URL provided in the terminal to open the chatbot application.
+Open the URL shown in the terminal to access the chatbot UI.

 You can now view your Streamlit app in your browser.